 Many women suffer from menstrual or hormonal bloating during their period.
-Menstrual bloating is different to other kinds of bloating that may be connected to poor digestion and the health of the gut - for example, an imbalance in gut flora, or dysbiosis. (read about other causes of bloating here).
+This is different to other kinds of bloating that may be connected to poor digestion and the health of the gut - for example, an imbalance in gut flora, or dysbiosis.
+You can read about other causes here.

-Some people suffer from cramps and flatulence when they're bloated, read more about gas & flatulence here.
+Some people suffer from cramps and flatulence when they're bloated

-For some women, fluctuations in hormones can result in symptoms of bloating, constipation and water retention.
-However, it’s important to understand that some bloating or cramping just before, and during the beginning of, your period is perfectly normal.
-After all, your body is busy preparing to go through shedding the lining of your womb!
-This article is more catered to you if you feel bloating or constipation is excessive leading up to, and during, your period.
-(Click here to read more about constipation and bloating occuring together.)
+For some women, fluctuations in hormones can result in bloating, constipation and water retention.
+However, it’s important to understand that experiencing these symptoms (or cramping) just before, and at the beginning of your period is perfectly normal.
+After all, your body is busy preparing to shed the lining of your womb!
+This article is more catered to you if you feel bloating or constipation is excessive before and during your period.
+(Click here to read more about these symptoms occurring together.)

 It’s really important to be safe, so check with your GP if you are suffering from uncomfortable bloating throughout the month, particularly if it has got worse recently and is causing you any constant pain.

 A good way of trying to see if bloating and constipation are being triggered by hormonal fluctuations is to make a diary of when these symptoms occur and how they relate to your menstrual cycle.
 There are some great apps now (such as 'Clue') which enable you to log all symptoms during your monthly cycle, so you can start to build up a visual of the pattern you may have.